Dzhango/Dzhango/README.md

 ## Current Work:
-- 🔭 Right now I'm working on ... freelance project for an EMS company
+- 🔭 Right now I'm working on ... freelance project for an EMS company.
-- 🌱 I'm learning more about...
-Next.js and static rendering
+- 🌱 I'm learning more about... web mining and recommender systems.
-- 👯 I'm looking to collaborate on ... web applications
+- 👯 I'm looking to collaborate on ... web applications.
-- 🤔 I'm looking for help with ...
-Python for Data Science
+- 🤔 I'm looking for help with ... making websites for small businesses.
 - 📫 How to reach me: ...
 [Linkedin](https://linkedin.com/in/dbayanda)
 - ⚡  Fun fact: ...
-I once eat 2.5lbs of chicken breast in one day
+I have been taking cold showers every morning for the last 2.5 years.